nrgsghanei2001/Online_Food_Store/README.md

   - Advanced search functionality to find products based on various criteria.
   - Filters to sort products by category, price, and popularity.

-- **Responsive Design:**
-  - The application is designed to be fully responsive, providing an optimal viewing experience on various devices.

 ## Technologies Used